 The Lexcura Clinical Intelligence Model™: A Better Way to Analyze Complex Medical Records in Healthcare Litigation

-Healthcare litigation increasingly turns on the interpretation of large and highly fragmented electronic medical records.
-In many cases, the challenge is not the absence of information, but the opposite: there is too much of it, recorded by too many providers, across too many disconnected parts of the chart.
+Healthcare litigation increasingly turns on the interpretation of large, fragmented, and clinically dense electronic medical records.
+In many cases, the problem is not the absence of information.
+It is the opposite: too much information, recorded by too many providers, across too many disconnected parts of the chart, often without any single document explaining how the patient’s condition truly evolved.

 Why traditional record review is often not enough

-This is why litigation analysis requires more than record review.
+This is why litigation analysis requires more than review.
 It requires structured interpretation.
+It requires a disciplined method for reconstructing clinical sequence, identifying moments of decision, evaluating the adequacy of response, and connecting physiological progression to ultimate harm.

 What is the Lexcura Clinical Intelligence Model™?